Fiona-600/Project-2020/README.md

 *source: https://en.wikipedia.org/wiki/Iris_flower_data_set*

 There are 3 species of iris flower (Setosa, Virginica, Versicolour), with 50 examples of each type.
-The number of data points for each class is equal, thus it is a balanced dataset

 *Fig 1 – 3 Species of Iris*